zeel01/MonsterBlocks/readme.md

  - Made it so that the [X Close] button can't get overflown off of the control bar (this effects all windows, not just this sheet).
  - Rolls for ability checks, saving throws, skills, features, actions, and spells.
  - Open and edit features, spells, and other items by right-clicking their description.
+ - Quick switch between this sheet and the default through the cog menu in the upper left.

 ## Helpful Macros
 See [macros.js](macros.js)